 Learn how to use a rotary cutter to get the best outcome from the tool.

-- Try different positions for your grip, some cutters like to position their finger on the top of the handle, like a pencil, to guide the cutter.
+- POSITIONS - Try different positions for your grip.
+Some cutters like to position their finger on the top of the handle, like a pencil, to guide the cutter.

-- Line up your fabric carefully.
-Make sure the grains of the fabric all run the same way.
+- FABRIC - Line up your fabric carefully.
+Make sure the grain of the fabric all runs the same way.